Iran

 What You Need to Know

-In 2023, Iran remained the leading jailer of female writers globally, targeting many for their writing and advocacy against mandatory hijab and other laws that discriminate against women.
+Iran remains the leading jailer of female writers in the world, targeting many for their writing and advocacy against mandatory hijab policies and other laws that discriminate against women.

-Numerous writers who advocate for greater human rights and cultural rights for ethnic and religious minorities are targeted for their expression.
+Numerous writers who advocate for greater human rights and cultural rights for ethnic and religious minorities are persecuted for their expression.

 Individual Cases